Counting geodesics on expander surfaces: Simple geodesics

 \subsection{An analogous probability problem}

+In this subsection we solve a problem in basic discrete probability that will serve as an analog of the problem of bounding the number of simple geodesics on expander hyperbolic surfaces.
+Although this subsection is, strictly speaking, purely motivational, the reader will find it useful to study before moving on to the hyperbolic setting, where the technical issues are much more formidable.

-The heuristic for our main theorem derives from analysis of the ``birthday problem'' in probability.
+The heuristic for \Cref{thm:simplicity} derives from analysis of the ``birthday paradox''.
 This involves picking $k$ objects from a collection of $n$, with replacement.
 The question is: how large does $k$ need to be to guarantee the chance of getting at least one object more than once is high?
-The transition occurs around $k=\sqrt{n}$.
+The transition occurs near $k=\sqrt{n}$.

 In our situation we have to discretize our continuous space.
-We will want the resulting ``boxes'' to be disjoint.
-As a result, they will not actually cover the whole space, but rather some definite fraction of it (the ``good'' objects below are the ones corresponding to these disjoint boxes).
-In order to prove a geodesic self-intersects, it is not enough to show that it comes back close to where it has been previously.
+We will want the relevant subsets (which will be flow boxes) to be disjoint.
+They will not actually cover the whole space, but rather some definite fraction of it (the ``good'' objects below are the ones corresponding to these disjoint subsets).
+In order to prove a geodesic self-intersects, it is \emph{not} enough to show that it comes back close to where it has been previously.
 It will be enough to show that it comes back close, \emph{and at a definite angle} (i.e. ``transversely'').

 We incorporate these two differences from the ``birthday'' situation into a modified probability problem, which we then solve.
 Our proof of the \Cref{thm:simplicity} will then be an analog of this, but in the context of hyperbolic dynamics, which, although deterministic, behaves much like a random system.